chyro/CLS/README.md

 - - from a movie, auto-select friends who want to see it as well
 - - from no input, auto-suggest friends / movies
 - - from no input, auto-suggest potential friends
+- Plugin needs to display the lists (tabs?)
+- Plugin needs to display notifications e.g. friends requests, movie suggestions
+- Replace the movie API - obviously it's not working out
+- create an "artisan"-style bin to install / update the vendor dependencies? use composer?

+Folders:
+- app:       core app code (models, controllers, views, etc)
+- library:   internal libraries
+- vendor:    external libraries
+- public:    HTTP root
+- data:      location for the app to store files, e.g. cache or uploaded files
+- resources: non-web resources, e.g. plugins, documentation

+The data/etc folders are the only ones needing write access.
+TODO: add a .htaccess rule to block any script from running from any writable folder.